Laptop-screen-showing-website-Analytics-data

 How long does SEO copywriting take?

-The best advice on lead times is to involve your SEO copywriter from the beginning of your project, so they have as much time as possible.
+The best advice on lead times is to involve your SEO copywriter from the beginning of your project, so we have as much time as possible.

 How much does SEO copywriting cost?

-My SEO copywriting service starts from £350 per page and is designed to give you the very best chance of high organic ranking.
+My SEO copywriting service starts from £400 per page and is designed to give you the very best chance of a high organic ranking.

 If that seems expensive, it’s because it’s time-consuming and requires a high level of skill.